Quansight-Labs/cf-infra-docs/docs/fundamentals/life-cycle.md

 This way, we can fix metadata issues without rebuilding packages.
 Note that these changes do not propagate back to the metadata contained in the packages.

-Anaconda.org also offers the concept of channel _labels_, which in practice behave as _subchannels_.
+Anaconda.org also offers the concept of [channel _labels_][anaconda-org-labels], which in practice behave as _subchannels_.
 The default label is `main`.
 When a new label is added, the package is also visible in the subchannel `<channel>/label/<label>`.
 For example, a package uploaded to conda-forge and labeled as `test` and `main` will be available in the `conda-forge` channel, but also in the `conda-forge/label/test` subchannel.

 ## The life cycle on conda-forge